 My answer, which you may be interested in, was:

 What the ETS (Educational Testing Service) does to account for this fact is to adjust the cut points for the scores (5-4-3-2-1).
 A form of the exam that is “easier”, in the sense of having higher overall means, also has higher cut points.
-Regardless of the difficulty of the form of the exam the score (5-4-3-2-1) reflects t he same amount of knowledge of the subject (as best as possible).
+Regardless of the difficulty of the form of the exam the score (5-4-3-2-1) reflects the same amount of knowledge of the subject (as best as possible).
 Any other scheme would certainly not be fair.
-So there is no need to be concerned that someone else had an easier exam that your students.
-They may well have, but their score (5-4-3-2-1) reflects the same knowledge.
+So, there is no need to be concerned that someone else had an easier exam than your students.
+They may well have, but their and your students’ score (5-4-3-2-1) reflects the same knowledge.
 Your students, and those with the easier exam, will get the score they earned.

 You might also refer to my recent post of May 12, 2014 Percentages Don’t Make the Grade on this topic.